Eloverflow/blogproject/README.md

 # Blogproject

 This is an open-source Blog project made by Mirageflow Inc.
+- MongoDB as database
+- ExpressJS API as backend
+- AngularJS Application as front-end

 The project includes theses features:
 - Posts Listing